qooxdoo/qooxdoo/qooxdoo/documentation/manual/source/pages/gui_toolkit/ui_selection.rst

 .. note::

-    Be careful with mindless renaming methods and events, because an error only occurs if the code part is executed.
+    don't just mindlessly rename methods and events.
+Errors will only occur if the code part is executed, so they might not be immediately noticeable.

-    So if you are not sure that the method or event is the right to rename, then add a **TODO** comment and rename it later, by trying to execute this code part, if this is relay a old method/event a deprecation warning occurs.
+    If you're not sure that a method or event should be renamed, add a **TODO** comment and rename it later: Try to execute the code part and see if you get a deprecation warning.